 "Since I am on a low-fat diet due to heart problems, I like slices of this sunny-looking quick bread," reports Geneva Cooper from Greeley, Colorado, "The loaf is lower in fat, but still tastes delicious."

 Recommended: Banana Bread A to Z

 - 1/2 cup sugar

 - 1 teaspoon baking powder

 - 2 teaspoons water

-- Spoon into an 8-in. x 4-in. loaf pan coated with cooking spray.
-Bake at 350° for 45-50 minutes or until a toothpick inserted near the center comes out clean.
-Cool for 10 minutes before removing from pan to a wire rack to cool completely.
-Combine confectioners' sugar and water; drizzle over bread.
-Yield: 1 loaf (14 slices).
+- Spoon into an 8x4-in. loaf pan coated with cooking spray.
+Bake at 350° for 45-50 minutes or until a toothpick inserted in the center comes out clean.

 Originally published as Apricot Carrot Bread in Quick Cooking November/December 2001, p14